-A modern carbon fibre line, for example, will process large packages of fibre weighing up to 500kg and could incorporate a creel spanning upwards of 1,000 positions.
-Our AGV systems can be used to load, unload, transport and manage the inventory of each package.
+A modern carbon fibre line, for example, will process large packages of fibre weighing up to 500Kg and incorporate a creel spanning upwards of 1000 positions.
+Our AGV systems can be used for the following applications:-

-This system can be used for loading and unloading creels, winders, cabling and twisting machines, and shelving and racking structures.
-It can be programmed to follow a pre-determined route, which can be changed easily according to the task it needs to perform.
+These systems can be used for loading and unloading creels, winders, cabling and twisting machines, and shelving and racking structures.
+They can be programmed to follow a pre-determined route, which can be changed easily according to the task it needs to perform.

-Safety is also an important feature of this solution, which overcomes many of the concerns associated with conventional industrial robots and allows it to work alongside people safely.
-Using laser scanners and encoders, the system is able to plot its exact location and detect obstructions that would cause it to slow down or stop moving immediately.
+Using safety laser scanners and encoders, the system is able to plot its exact location and detect obstructions that cause it to slow down or stop moving immediately.
 Our systems are regularly used for loading and unloading processes alongside operators performing manual tasks.